 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jonesport - Beals has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jonesport - Beals has few renters and college students.
 But the biggest reason it is quieter in Jonesport - Beals than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jonesport - Beals may be for you.

-One of the nice things about Jonesport - Beals is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jonesport - Beals is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One of the benefits of Jonesport - Beals is that there is very little traffic.
 The average commute to work is 19.24 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Jonesport - Beals is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.80% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Jonesport - Beals who are college-educated is somewhat higher than the average US community of 21.84%: 27.80% of adults in Jonesport - Beals have at least a bachelor's degree.

 The per capita income in Jonesport - Beals in 2022 was $36,381, which is middle income relative to Maine and the nation.
 This equates to an annual income of $145,524 for a family of four.
 However, Jonesport - Beals contains both very wealthy and poor people as well.